FAQs

 Will Neighborhood Cats use any of the data in my organization's Cat Stats database?

 Neighborhood Cats will not use any of the data in your Cat Stats database without your organization's express, written permission.
 This includes all colony, caretaker, trapper and administrator information.
-We understand the importance of confidentiality to your program and no exceptions to this policy will be made.
+We understand the importance of confidentiality to your program and no exceptions to this policy are made.

 What kind of technical support is there for Cat Stats?